nanstey/community/2019-Bounty-Snakes/README.md

 ## [Checkfront](https://www.checkfront.com/)
+Defeat our twin snakes Arnold and Danny in a 2v2 battle for a chance to win a $200 gift card at Flynn's VR!

 ## [Semaphore Solutions](https://semaphoresolutions.com/)
 Beat our bounty snake to be entered into a draw to win one of our fabulous prizes!
 (Boardgames, snake stuffies)